 Spotting snowdrop species

-Across Britain, Snowdrops are piercing through the frosty soil, bringing the first sign of spring to our gardens.
+Across Britain, snowdrops will be piercing through the frosty soil, bringing the first sign of spring to our gardens from early January.

-In celebration of this month’s Snowdrop Festival, National Garden Scheme volunteer and galanthophile, Myra, explains how to identify some of the snowdrops which can be spotted across the 90 National Garden Scheme gardens open this February.
+In celebration of the 2023 Snowdrop Festival, National Garden Scheme volunteer and galanthophile, Myra, explains how to identify some of the snowdrops which can be spotted across over 100 National Garden Scheme gardens open in February 2023.

 With tiny, white, often scented flowers, snowdrops appear when there are few other flowers in bloom.
 They have the power to lift the spirits during the dull days of winter.
 And though they look delicate, snowdrops can push through layers of snow – giving them the name ‘snow piercer.’